mikegagnon/sokoban/README.md

 In this project, we'll develop better code by using better design.
 Specifically, we'll be using modular design which includes OOP.

+In modular design we divide the program into different modules (classes in OOP).

+A classic example of modular design is MVC (model, view, controller).
+With regards to Sokoban+:

+- The *model* module encapsulates all game logic for Sokoban+
+- The *view* module visualizes the game state (by drawing it on the webpage)
+- The *controller* receives input from the player

+Translating this design into code, we have:

+- The `Sokoban` class, which implements all game logic
+- The `Viz` class, which draws the game state on the webpage
+- The `keydown` function, which receives input from the player

 Benefits of modular design:

 - Design the modules and interfaces first, then parallelize development